 At Appalachian United Initiative, we offer a small but mighty core team who endeavors to hear, see and act on the call to help our neighbors as they recover from the impacts of Hurricane Helene and ongoing flooding, etc.

 Misty Crosby, from Johnson City TN, has been working tirelessly since the first day of the disaster of Hurricane Helene.
 She's proven to be the invaluable glue & connector to major resources like Cajun Navy Relief, Unicoi County, God's Warehouse, and continues to guide us with an impeccable Integrity and Immediate action to meet the needs of our hurting survivors with grace and compassion.
-She's blessed to have an amazing husband Chad, who loves and supports her and the vision to provide hope and love to others.
+She's blessed to have an amazing family, who loves and supports her and the vision to provide hope and love to others.

 Cammie Freed, from Mesa CO, came with her husband Dan to Erwin TN a week after Hurricane Helene to help at the relief center for several weeks and continues to work in the background with the website, intake forms and follow-up with those who reach out for help.
 She loves the people of Appalachia and desires to come visit as much as possible.